saqib-razzaq-aspose/aspose.app.live.demos/README.md

-# Aspose.App
+# Aspose.App Live Demos

-This is a aspose.app, tools.foundation and tools.admin application repository.
+This is a aspose.app live demos repository.
-This solution contains front-end code as well as the beck-end api.
+This solution contains front-end code.

 # How to run